taskdotio/docs/developer/task.md

         "name": "This is the main title of the task", "show_name": true, // Show or hide the task name?
-Options are: true, false - default true "details": "Additional details of the task - inserts images, video's, audio plus limited html tags.", "region_based": false, //allocate the task to users in a geo-location "lat": 0,
+Options are: true, false - default true "details": "Additional details of the task - inserts images, video's, audio plus limited html tags.", "region_based": false, //allocate the task to Taskers in a geo-location "lat": 0,
         "lng": 0,
         "radius": 300,
-        "task_ttl": 0, // How long before this task expires and is removed, 0 means never "user_ttl": 0, // If the task has been allocated to a user, how long do they have to process it, 0 means never "process_count": 0, // Sets number of times a task can be processed, 0 means unlimited "user_multi_process": true, // If true a single user can complete the same task multiple times "points": 1, // The amount of points to assign to successful completion of this task "repeat": after_completion, // Options are: after_completion, daily, weekly, monthly, yearly "repeat_schedule": after_completion:0, // Options are: after_completion:seconds, daily, weekly:day1;day2.., monthly:day-number1;day-number2.., yearly:mm-dd1;mm-dd2..
+        "task_ttl": 0, // How many minutes before this task expires and is removed, 0 means never.
+        "user_ttl": 0, // If the task has been allocated to a Tasker, how many seconds do they have to process it before it times out and can be allocated to another Tasker, 0 means never time it out.
+        "process_count": 0, // Sets number of times a task can be processed, 0 means unlimited "user_multi_process": true, // If true a single Tasker can complete the same task multiple times "points": 1, // The amount of points to assign to successful completion of this task "repeat": after_completion, // Options are: after_completion, daily, weekly, monthly, yearly "repeat_schedule": after_completion:0, // Options are: after_completion:seconds, daily, weekly:day1;day2.., monthly:day-number1;day-number2.., yearly:mm-dd1;mm-dd2..